Understanding the impact of COVID-19 responses on citizens

 Market shaping duties set out a commissioning role to ensure a quality, well-trained and decently remunerated workforce.
 Some areas have supported temporary pay increases to workers but the work overall remains poorly paid despite growing workforce shortages.

-There are 1.5 million workers in social care - mainly women, a high proportion are from BAME, (one fifth are migrant) and many with real pay below the minimum wage.
+There are 1.5 million workers in social care - mainly women; a high proportion are from BAME communities, one fifth are migrant workers and many receive real pay below the minimum wage.
 Twenty-five per cent are on zero-hours contracts.
 The lack of protection of workers meant that many could not afford not to work.
 A UNISON survey found that 80 per cent feared having no money due to lack of contractual sick pay.
 Some analysts view precarious and low-paid work as contributing to a ‘perfect storm’ for transmission of the virus.